Australia PM Scott Morrison Stands Firm on India Travel Ban

 The pause of flights that began last week will continue until May 15 and Morrison said the greater good of protecting all Australians from the threat of new infections remains his overwhelming priority.

-The prime minister said the latest figures on positive cases in passengers coming out of India demanded the government pause flights as part of the travel ban.
+The conservative coalition leader said the latest figures on positive cases in passengers coming out of India demanded the government pause flights as part of the travel two-week ban.

 “The pandemic is raging,” he said, before promising “My government will take the steps necessary and the actions necessary to protect Australians so we can also bring more Australians home safely.”